lwdl/lwdl/README.md

 list person {
   Name : Jake
   Age : 14
-  Animation : @playingBasketBall

 }
 ```
 We create a object named Person, within that Person Object, we set variables within the object.

-Variables being, a string, int , and a function.
+Variables being, a string, and a int.

-( the @ key is used to tell the parser, that the object is a function. )